VPNL/fLoc/README.md

 5. *task_num* - which task to use (1 = 1-back, 2 = 2-back, 3 = oddball)
 6. *start_run* - run number to begin with (if experiment is interrupted)

 Data subdirectories also store stimulus parameter (`*.par`) files that are written for each run and used for analyzing the fMRI data.
+The par files are written in a format compatible with [VISTASOFT](https://github.com/vistalab/vistasoft)

 ### Using fLocSequence methods